rust-lang/rust/src/doc/rustc-dev-guide/src/ty.md

 }
 ```

 Here the type `X` will vary depending on context, clearly.
-If you look at the `hir::Ty`, you will
+If you look at the `rustc_hir::Ty`, you will
 get back that `X` is an alias in both cases (though it will be mapped via name resolution to
 distinct aliases).
 But if you look at the `ty::Ty` signature, it will be either `fn(u32) -> u32` or
 `fn(i32) -> i32` (with type aliases fully expanded).